 How long can you stay?
 During the academic year we ask that you stay for no more than two nights and three days.

 Where can I stay?
-We will do our best to accommodate all recent alumni in Alumni & Community House.
+We will do our best to accommodate all recent alumni as spaces on campus permit.

 Can I volunteer?– Yes, however we do not want to take leadership opportunities away from current students, so we will restrict what you are invited to do and when you do it.
 As a general guideline we will not accept recent alumni volunteers for One World.